sass/sass/spec/js-api/value/color.d.ts.md

 ### `HueInterpolationMethod`

-Methods by which two hues are adjusted when interpolating between colors.
+Methods by which two hues are adjusted when interpolating between polar colors.

 ```ts
 export type HueInterpolationMethod =